So, where is the marketing for Apple iBooks?

 From a nice clear black text on a sepia background to horrid white text on a black background.
 Restart, reset and try again, and I’m back to my view settings.
 But only for ten pages.

 Then I’m back in white on black.
-Ok, it’s only a bug, but in true Apple caring style, it’s been a bug for months.
+Okay, it’s only a bug, but in true caring Apple style, it’s been a bug for a long time.

 Sorry Apple, um, I’m off to read on my Kindle app, because, well, like you said, ‘it just works’.

 But!
-When I use my Kindle app on my iPad, Apple has an unpleasant surprise in store.
+When I use my Kindle app on my iPad, Apple has another unpleasant surprise in store.